 Ottawa Travel Guide

-The capital of Canada is located on the south bank of the Ottawa River, opposite the French-speaking city of Gatineau across the water in the neighbouring province of Quebec.
+The country's capital sits on the south bank of the Ottawa River, opposite the French-speaking city of Gatineau in neighbouring Quebec province.
 It's location on the border puts it in the unique position of being truly multicultural and bilingual, with a harmonious blend of French and English culture.

 The city has a network of waterways and canals that link it to Lake Ontario and Georgian Bay.
-The historic Rideau Canal is used for boating in summer, and for ice sculpting and skating in winter, by locals and visitors alike.
-The parliament buildings and other architectural sites have an old-world European charm, and Ottawa has numerous top class museums and galleries, and the National Arts Center, which houses an opera company, theatres, studios and restaurants.
+Locals and visitors use the historic Rideau Canal for boating in summer, and for ice sculpting and skating in winter.
+The parliament buildings and other sites have an old-world European charm, offering numerous top-class museums and galleries, while the National Arts Centre houses an opera company, theatres, studios and restaurants.

 Become our Ottawa Travel Expert